The most important ghost hunting tools are your five senses, and possibly your sixth sense, if you believe in it.

 Discover how each ghost hunting tool responds to paranormal phenomena.
 Run tests– multiple times in different settings — to see if it works well for you.
 (Don’t waste your time with any tool that requires your full attention, all of the time.)

 Many ghost hunters who get great results with one kind of tool are less successful with others.

-Consistently, people reported that they came home with great EVP but hardly any anomalous photos.
-Or vice versa.
+- During investigations, they captured great EVP but hardly any anomalous photos.

-No one had a plausible theory to explain this.
+No exceptions.
+And no one had a plausible theory to explain this.

 In other words, expect to specialize.

 Try a few basic tools.
 See what works best for you.
 If certain tools don’t work well for you, you’re not incompetent or anything.